 The DAISY Award for Extraordinary Nurses

-Hospital Announces DAISY Award Recipient
+Hospital Announces DAISY Award Recipients

 The DAISY (Diseases Attacking the Immune System) Award is a national program to reward excellence in the nursing profession.
 It was created by the DAISY Foundation to honor J. Patrick Barnes of Glen Allen CA, who passed away in 1999 from complications of an immune system disease.
 Bonnie Barnes, President and Co-Founder of The DAISY Foundation stated, “When Patrick was critically ill, our family experienced first-hand the remarkable skill and care nurses provide acutely ill patients every day and night.
 Yet these unsung heroes are seldom recognized for the superhuman work they do.”